tryone144/dotfiles/README.md

         $ stow -D vim

-The folders with [etc] mark need to be linked to /etc/ on your system.
-To do so use stow with the -t DIR option (lightdm this time):
+The folders with [etc] mark need to be linked or moved to /etc/ on your system.
+To do so use stow with the -t DIR option or copy by hand (lightdm this time):

     $ sudo stow -t / lightdm
+    $ sudo cp -r lightdm/* /

 Warnings